ExaWorks/psij-python/docs/index.rst

 #. **PSI/J is an open source project:** We are establishing a community to develop, test, and deploy PSI/J across many HPC facilities.

+#. **Supports AsyncIO:** Since version 0.10.0, an AsyncIO version of every executor is available.
+If a custom executor does not provide a native AsyncIO version,
+PSI/J automatically uses a wrapper that converts the synchronous implementation to the AsyncIO version.

 Most HPC centers feature multiple schedulers, rolling policy changes and deployments of software stacks, and subtle differences even across systems with similar architectures. **PSI/J is designed to tame this complexity** and provide